mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be-less-than-or-equal.md

 Alright, let’s talk about **`toBeLessThanOrEqual`**.

-Picture this: you’re building a feature to check the maximum duration of songs you’ll allow in your music library (nobody wants a 10-minute guitar solo... well, _most_ people don’t).
+Picture this: you’re building a feature to check the maximum duration of songs you’ll allow in your music library (nobody wants a 10-minute guitar solo… well, _most_ people don’t).
 You need to write a test to ensure that all new songs added must be at or below a certain time limit.
 This is where **`toBeLessThanOrEqual`** comes into play!

 ### What does `toBeLessThanOrEqual` do?